The Sixth Sense, The Exorcist and IT all feature within the nation’s scariest movie moments. Be scared, be well scared

 7. Dr Who (1963) - The Daleks first appearance – 6%

 Is it still scary now?
-Fucking obviously not - the daleks are massive dorks whose balls haven’t dropped yet.
+Obviously not - the daleks are massive dorks whose balls haven’t dropped yet.
 They are vaccuum cleaners with the voice of Joe Pasquale.
 If I saw a dalek, I would give it the biggest wedgie you’ve ever seen.
-Daleks are absolute swotters, and they can fuck off.
+Daleks are absolute swotters, and they can get wrecked.
 Scary my metallic butt-cheeks.

 6. It (2017) - The scene in which Georgie Denbrough meets the terrifying Pennywise the first and last time – 6%

 Is it still scary now?
-Well, yes, because it only came out about a month ago, and it was scary then.
+Well, yes, because it only came out a year ago, and it was scary then.
 It is, as it happens, the only scary scene in the whole movie, but it’s genuinely shocking - really did not expect to see something like that in a mainstream horror movie.
-If only the rest of the film was as horrifying.
+If only the rest of the film was as horrifying, eh?

 5. Dr Who (2007) – ‘Blink’ an episode about killer statues that move when you’re not looking at them – 7%